Interacting $k$-essence field with non-pressureless Dark Matter: Cosmological Dynamics and Observational Constraints: Results

 The interaction becomes particularly significant during the late-time epoch.
 In Fig. \ref{fig:evo_modelB_sn}, Models I and III show a diminishing interaction at very low and very high redshift, while reaching a significantly higher value during the matter-dominated epoch at intermediate redshift.
 This indicates that the current functional form of the interaction could play an important role in structure formation and may lead to deviations from \(\Lambda\)CDM predictions when tested against large-scale structure observations.

 In contrast, the interaction magnitude for Models II and IV increases at low redshift, where the dark energy density is higher.
 For \(z < 2\), the interaction is of order \(\mathcal{O}(10^{-7})\).
 The interaction remains positive for Model B-II, but crosses zero for Model B-IV around \(N \sim -4\).
-Unlike Models A-I to A-III, these models do not show abrupt growth at high redshift but instead attain higher values at intermediate redshift (Models I and III) and low redshift (Models II and IV).
+Unlike Models A-I to A-III, these models do not show abrupt growth at high redshift but instead attain higher values at intermediate redshift (Models I and III) and low redshift (Models II and IV). {Additionally, we plot the sound speed for each model in Fig.~\ref{fig:sound_speed_sn}, where it can be seen that the sound speed remains positive throughout the entire evolution, providing a necessary consistency check related to the absence of ghost-like behavior.}

 The statistical measures of the models are summarized in Tab. \ref{tab:stat_aic_bic}.
 The minimum chi-squared values for all models are slightly smaller than those of the flat $\Lambda$CDM model for the PP data set, with Model A-IV providing the best fit among all.
 For the DES data set, the models yield slightly higher chi-squared values, although the value for Model A-IV is approximately equal to that of $\Lambda$CDM.
 This indicates that the interacting models provide an excellent fit to the considered data sets.